leftrightleft/ghas-feature-matrix/README.md

+# GitHub Advanced Security (GHAS) Feature Matrix

+This document helps answer the question "is this GHAS feature available in my version of GitHub Enterprise Server?".

+The following tables include notable feature releases for GitHub Advanced Security.
+Each row represents a feature.
+The columns in the row indicate the level of support for each **supported** Enterprise Server release.
+Are your repositories hosted on github.com?
+All of these features are already available for you :+1:.

+- ✅ - Fully supported, GA feature
+- ☑️ - Partially supported or beta feature

 |Version  |3.4 |3.5 |3.6 |3.7 |3.8 |
 |---------|-----|-----|-----|-----|-----|
 |Release date| Mar.
 15 2022|  May 31 2022 |Aug.
 16 2022 |Nov.
 8 2022 |Mar.
 7 2023 |